Vrlika

 Vrlika is a small town in inland Split-Dalmatia County, Croatia.
 The closest large towns are Sinj, Knin, and Drniš.
 Vrlika was given the status of town in 1997.
 Vrlika is an underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 Location

 Vrlika is located in the Cetinska Krajina region in Split-Dalmatia County.
-It is 40 km northwest of the town of Sinj on the State route D1 between the towns of Sinj and Knin and on the regional route which connects Vrlika with Drniš.
+It is 40 km northwest of the town of Sinj on the State route D1 between the towns of Sinj and Knin and on the regional route which connects Vrlika and Drniš.